 What Makes Brand Consistency On This Level So Hard?

 Customers who engage with brands online are looking for perfectly seamless transitions between different platforms and technology (like when they move from a laptop to a smartphone).
-That creates technology and functionality issues that weren’t there a decade ago.
+This creates technology and compatibility issues that weren’t there a decade ago.

 Then there’s all the complexity that comes with the advent of social media.
 Brand consistency on social channels can be tricky, because from Facebook to Twitter and Instagram to Snapchat, every social media platform has its own best practices—what works really well on one platform may completely tank on another.